pomerium/pomerium/docs/docs/identity-providers/gitlab.md

 Redirect URI | `https://${authenticate_service_url}/oauth2/callback`
 Scopes       | **Must** select **read_user** and **openid**

+[Group ID](https://docs.gitlab.com/ee/api/groups.html#details-of-a-group) will be used to affirm group(s) a user belongs to.

 Your `Client ID` and `Client Secret` will be displayed:

 ![Gitlab OAuth Client ID and Secret](./img/gitlab/gitlab-credentials.png)

 Set `Client ID` and `Client Secret` in Pomerium's settings.
-Your [environmental variables] should look something like this.
+Your environment variables should look something like this.

 ```bash
 authenticate_service_url: https://authenticate.localhost.pomerium.io